 Rapid development isn’t just a matter of speed; our community is focused on improving results across the entire app lifecycle.
 To do this, cross-functional collaboration is key.

-In today’s installment of our rapid developer series, Michiel Maassen, a consultant at Accenture and certified Mendix Business Engineer, will share how his interest in teaming up with business users makes his apps better.
+In today’s maker profile, Michiel Maassen, a consultant at Accenture and certified Mendix Business Engineer, will share how his interest in teaming up with business users makes his apps better.

 I studied Industrial Design Engineering at Delft University of Technology and joined Accenture, in the system integration consulting group, straight after school.
 I first worked on SAP integrations.
 As a designer, I was very surprised by the user experience of these systems.
 The designs felt very outdated and you had to type commands.
 It felt a lot like what MS-DOS was in the old days.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 I heard about the Mendix App Platform through Accenture about two years ago.
 I was immediately interested in the possibility of quickly creating user friendly applications.
 I took the initiative to dive into the platform on my own and become really interested in what I found.